Troubleshooting

 iStock

-If you're a renter, it's important to remember that it's a landlord's responsibility to make sure your apartment is free of pests.
-The warranty of habitability ensures you shouldn't have to put up with unlivable conditions—and that includes infestations of rats, mice, roaches, and other insects.
+Yikes!
+But NYC renters do have one advantage over ants: It’s a landlord's responsibility to make sure your apartment is free of pests.
+The warranty of habitability ensures you shouldn't have to put up with unlivable conditions—and that includes infestations of rats, mice, roaches, and insects.

 Where are the ants coming from?

-"They are very much in foraging and food establishing mode," Bloom says.
-Most of the colony are back in the nest but forager ants are out looking for food and water, searching "aimlessly" as Bloom puts it.
-Once they find a food source—your cat food or the wet sponge by the kitchen sink—that's when they establish linear routes (against the wall, along the edge of the countertop) to and from the nest.
+"They are very much in foraging and food establishing mode," Bloom said.
+Most of the colony are back in the nest but forager ants are out looking for food and water, searching "aimlessly," as Bloom put it.
+Once they find a food source—such as pet food that’s always available or a wet sponge by the kitchen sink—that's when they establish linear routes (against the wall, along the edge of the countertop) to and from the nest.

 What's the best control treatment?

-If you want to use a spray, put it around the edge of the apartment to create a perimeter defense, Bloom says.
-Using toxic bait take a week or two to have real effect.
-In the meantime, you need to remove food sources and eliminate standing water and leaks.
+In the meantime, you need to remove food sources and eliminate standing water and leaks that provide water sources for ants and other pests.
 This can be the most difficult part of the puzzle.

-"There are so many opportunities for food—that's why insects are so successful," Bloom says.
+"There are so many opportunities for food—that's why insects are so successful," Bloom said.

-It's not a bad idea to set up—or ask your landlord to consider—a monthly pest control service throughout the summer months.
+Another effective solution is to set up a monthly pest control service throughout the summer months.

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.